Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Nobody cares, it seems.

-So you have to ask who's in there bottling this stuff up, who's making sure it doesn't happen?
+So you have to ask who's in there bottling this stuff up, who's making sure it doesn't happen.

-Uh this is not about the U.S. attorneys.
+This is not about the U.S. attorneys.

-This is I'm asking questions about the Justice Department.
+I'm asking questions about the Justice Department.

 Now, McCarthy tells me in his note here that Gonzalez rates being defended strictly because it would be an outrage if he lost his job over this manufactured scandal.

-Uh Sandy Berger, and what do we get?
+And what do we get?

-We get breathless, unrelenting pursuits of scooter libby over a process crime, and now we've got this phony controversy going on.
+We get breathless, unrelenting pursuits of Scooter Libby over a process crime.

 The fired U.S. attorneys were aggressively investigating public corruption cases, and they were fired ostensibly for job performance, which in this White House means you're guilty of doing your job.

-Is where are these public corruption cases today?
+The question some of us want to know is where are these public corruption cases today?

-Some of us want to know whether we can bring back to life these public corruption investigations in these five jurisdictions.
+As Washington debates whether Alberto Gonzalez, the Attorney General, survives by the weekend, some of us want to know whether we can bring back to life these public corruption investigations in these five jurisdictions.

 That's not the question, Rom.